nus-cs2103-AY2223S2/ip/docs/README.md

 - Marks the task at the specified `INDEX` as incomplete.
 - `INDEX` refers to the index number shown after using `list`.

-Examples:
-- `unmark 1` marks the first task in `list` as incomplete if it exists.
+Example: `unmark 1` marks the first task in `list` as incomplete if it exists.

 Expected outcome: